 To view a test operation that posted a message to the log, double-click the desired message in the log.
 TestComplete will open the keyword test in the editor and highlight the appropriate operation.
 For instance, if you double-click the “The button was clicked with the left mouse button.” message in the log, TestComplete will highlight the keyword test operation that performed this action:

 For detailed information on the test log panels, on posting messages to the log and on working with the results, see the Test Results section.

 |Note:||The log that we described is typical for TestComplete keyword tests and scripts.
 Tests of other types may form a log of a different structure.
 For detailed information about these logs, see the description of the appropriate project item or simply click within the log page and press F1.|

 Your test may fail.
 There can be several possible reasons for this.
-For instance, developers could change the application behavior, the recognition attributes of windows and control change and make the test engine fail to find the needed objects, a third-party application may overlap windows of your application and make the test engine fail to simulate actions on them, and so on.
+For example, developers could change the application behavior, the recognition attributes of pages and web elements could change and make the test engine fail to find the needed objects, a third-party application may overlap your web browser and make the test engine fail to simulate actions on it, and so on.

 One of the most typical reasons that novice users face is the difference in the application state during the test creation and playback.
 To avoid this problem, make sure that the initial conditions of the test run correspond to those you had when creating the test.
-For instance, if the tested application had been running before you recorded the test, it also must be running before you run the test; if the tested web page was opened on the second tab of your web browser when you recorded your test, it should also be opened on the second tab when you run the test, and so on.
+For instance:

 For information on searching for the cause of errors and resolving typical problems, see Handling Playback Errors.